-Now, lets look at some more Xhosa words, for your (and my) edification, in these `African` Biblical studies.
+Now, lets look at some more Xhosa words, for edification, in these `African` Biblical studies.
 If words begin to complicated, go back to the first lesson and repeat words, or contact me and I`ll try to give some directions.

 (First click sound I will drop on you is X - a sound made from clicking the sides of either of the teeth, like you are clicking when riding a horse)

 YEZA - Medicine or Remedy (remember the second son of Moses ((Exodus 13,4), Eliyeza (Eliezer), which means `my help` or `my remedy`)